Mreggsoup/Python3/screeninvert/readme.md

 2. Open a termianl with CTRL + ALT + T

-3. Change the current directory the directory of the file using cd /home/user/DownloadDirectory (Don't use the specifed path use the path on your computer)
+3. Change the current directory to the directory of the file using cd /home/user/DownloadDirectory (Don't use the specifed path use the path on your computer)

 4. type in: ./i (This to invert screen)